eunchangchoi/eunchangchoi.github.io/index.md

 ▪ ‘International Electronic Commerce Law’, Graduate School of International Studies, Korea University, Seoul (2002-04) <br>
     <br>
  <strong> CONFERENCES, TALKS, & PRESENTATIONS </strong> <br>
-▪ ‘AI for Africa : Open-Weight, Vertical Small LLMs, Sovereignty and Suggestions for Rwanda's AI Ecosystem’, Norskken House in Kigali, invited by Ministry of ICT and Innovation, Rwanda (July 31, 2025) <br>
+▪ <a href="https://www.linkedin.com/feed/update/urn:li:activity:7355949028733255680"> ‘AI for Africa: Open-Weight, Vertical Small LLMs, Sovereignty and Policy Suggestions for AI Ecosystem’</a>, Norrsken House in Kigali, <a href="https://x.com/RwandaICT/status/1950209792494174355"> Ministry of ICT and Innovation </a>, Rwanda (July 31, 2025) <br>
-▪ ‘Evolution of Medical LLMs for Public Healthcare in Africa and its Limitations’, the Centre of Excellence in Biomedical Engineering and e-Health, University of Rwanda (July 30, 2025) <br>
+▪ ‘Evolution of Medical LLMs for Public Healthcare in Africa and its Limitations’, <a href="https://cst.ur.ac.rw/?-The-Regional-Centre-of-Excellence-in-Biomedical-Engineering-and-eHealth-"> Centre of Excellence in Biomedical Engineering and e-Health,</a> University of Rwanda (July 30, 2025) <br>
 ▪ ‘International Variations in Fair Use Criteria for Machine Learning: Comparative Thoughts on Copyright in Canada, Japan, and the U.S’, <a href="https://ipresearchersasia.org/annual-conference"> The 7th IP & Innovation Researchers of Asia Conference,</a> Faculty of Law, Waseda University, Tokyo (April 2025)<br>
 ▪ ‘Global AI Governance Frameworks for Risk Control and Safety: What Latin America Needs to Prepare?’, <a href="https://www2.ucsm.edu.pe/JINIS2024/"> The 31st International Systems Engineering Symposium (JINIS) </a>, <a href="https://www.ucsm.edu.pe/"> Universidad Católica de Santa María,</a> Peru (Sept.
 2024) <br>
 ▪ ‘How to Use Data Legitimately for Small and Midsize Enterprises (SMEs)?’, <a href="https://investigacion.ucsm.edu.pe/en/innicia-vri/"> Innicia Business Incubator</a>, UCSM, Peru (Sept.
 2024) <br>